Journey of the Dream Machine

 Siesta Meditation

-16” x 16” - Fluid Acrylic on Gallery Wrapped Canvas
+16” x 16” - Fluid Acrylic, 3D texture medium & super matte glaze on Gallery Wrapped Canvas

 There’s a unique ephemeral magic to every sunset.
 If only that surreal glow could be captured faithfully!
 That was my inspiration for this piece that celebrates the experience of being present during one such unbelievably unique and beautiful sunset on Siesta Key.
 You can see a time-lapse video of my process on my instagram and facebook pages showing the entire process start to finish.